SQream/sqream_docs/operational_guides/hdfs_partitioned_foreign_tables.rst

 Security
 ========

-No new attack vectors are introduced[cite: 60].
 The feature relies on the existing HDFS connectivity layer.
-HDFS permissions are enforced by HDFS itself; Scailium respects the permissions of the connecting user[cite: 60, 61].
+HDFS permissions are enforced by HDFS itself; Scailium respects the permissions of the connecting user.